gavinhoward/bc/manuals/development.md

 How are they terrible?

-First, `gencat` does not work for generating cross-compilation.
+First, `gencat` does not work for generating files for cross-compilation.
 In other words, it does not generate machine-portable files.
 There's nothing I can do about this except for warn users.

 Second, the format of `.msg` files is...interesting.
 Thank goodness it is text because otherwise, it would be impossible to get them right.